johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 2. Make sure CouchDB is running correctly by going [here](http://localhost:5984), you should see **{"couchdb":"Welcome","version":"1.1.1"}**

 ## CouchApp
+1. Enter the command `pip install couchdb`  (Be sure you are inside your virtualenv)
-1. Enter the command `pip install couchapp`
+2. Enter the command `pip install couchapp` (Be sure you are inside your virtualenv)

 # Checkout Learning Registry Source Code
 1. Open the **Git Bash** (**Start** -> search for **Git Bash**)